 - What is wet dog food?

 - What to look for in the best wet dog meals?

 - What to avoid in good wet dog food

 Forthglade is a UK company based in Devon.
 They create some of the best grain free dog foods currently.
 This wet dogs food is more akin to a pate; the cartons contain big moist chunks in BPA free packs which are rammed full of flavours.
 Options include:

 - Chicken (on its own, with heart or liver or tripe)

-Forthglade’s dog food is also grain free which means it’s suitable for dogs with sensitive tummies and hounds 2 months and above.
-This food is 90% meat and the other 10% being minerals making it as pretty natural choice and giving you the peace of mind that you’re feeding your dog some quality food.
-We mentioned earlier than this is more of a pate than gravy/jelly munch and that’s because it’s gently steamed – they add a little water to help cook everything slowly and at a low temperature to retain all the natural goodness, this leaves you with a great dish that’s easy to digest, highly palatable and bursting with flavour.
+Forthglade’s dog foods are also grain free which means it’s suitable for dogs with sensitive tummies aged 2 months and above.
+This grain free wet food contains 90% meat and 10% minerals; making it a high quality natural choice and giving you the peace of mind that you’re feeding your pet some quality food.
+We mentioned earlier that this is more of a pate consistency and that’s because it’s gently steamed; they add a little water to help cook everything slowly and at a low temperature to retain all the natural goodness.
+This process leaves you with a great dish that’s easy to digest, highly palatable and bursting with flavour.